Home » Recipes » Vegan Snickerdoodle Energy Bites

 how to make healthy snickerdoodle energy bites with 7 ingredients

 I hope you don't mind another cookie-themed goody around here.
-Cookies are just too damn good not to try and recreate into healthy, guilt-free treats.
+Cookies are just too damn good not to try and recreate into other treats.
 Am I right?

 Snickerdoodles, which are really just a cinnamon flavored sugar cookie, have quickly risen to my top 5 list.
 Even though my vegan chocolate chip cookies will always reign supreme, all that sweet, cinnamon-y goodness is seriously captivating my taste buds.